 Despite this, when you look at God's past and future plan for Satan, it certainly is hard to reconcile it with a loving caring Father God that Jesus spoke of.

 However, if, unlike my friend, you still accept Satan at face value, I can explain how this plan for him makes sense for a loving God to make.
-If you are open to it, you are in store for some of the most profound insights available in the Bible on God's wisdom, love and way of life.
-Let's begin with where Satan came from and whether God created him evil as he is today.
+If you are open to it, you are in store for some of the most profound insights available in the Bible on God's wisdom, love, and way of life.
+Let's begin with where Satan came from and whether he started out evil (as created by God) like he is today.

 Satan's “Origin Story”